Sbrjt/josaa-cutoffs/README.md

 The project is hosted on GitHub Pages that offers free hosting for static websites directly from the repository.
 Since GitHub Pages does not support any server-side scripting, a local SQLite database has been employed.
 (The data was scrapped from [JoSAA aspx](https://josaa.admissions.nic.in/Applicant/seatallotmentresult/currentorcr.aspx) using a [browser extension](https://chromewebstore.google.com/detail/html-table-scraper/ncphhmcjgbpglahiijnaaaaneoijlmkj) and the csv files were imported into a database table.)
 Bootstrap is used for responsive styling, along with bootstrap-select and bootstrap-table.

-On first visit, the site takes a while to download the database into local storage, especially noticeable on slower (throttled) connections.
-On subsequent visits the local storage remains available (that's why the site even works in offline mode).
+On first visit the site takes a while to download the database into local storage, this is especially noticeable on slower (throttled) connections.
+On subsequent visits the local storage remains available.

 #